diegobaena89/todo-list/README.md

 ---

-You can aldo visit the deployed website by clicking [here](https://todo-list-tau-flax.vercel.app/).
+You can also visit the deployed website by clicking [here](https://todo-list-tau-flax.vercel.app/).

 ---